37.3 million Americans live with diabetes. That's a little more than 1 in 10 of your US friends, neighbors, coworkers, and loved ones.

-Try instead to find shoes with built in orthotic support and padded cushion.
+Try instead to find shoes with built-in orthotic support and padded cushion.
 Shoes that feature straps or laces will be easier to adjust to your comfort level and fit.
-Orthofeet has shoes with straps in multiple places, that offer a custom fit to any foot shape.
-One of their best-selling sandals has 5 hook and loop straps you can adjust!
+Note that shoes with straps in multiple places offer a custom fit to any foot shape.
+The more straps, the better.

 In this day and age, you don’t have to compromise on looks and it is possible to find fashionable orthotic shoes that are also healthy for your feet.
 After all, you shouldn't have to choose one over the other.

 Staying on top of your health is important.
 Sometimes, you shouldn't wait to address changes or symptoms with your doctor.
 According to the CDC, you should contact your doctor right away if you experience any of the following symptoms.

 - Color or temperature change in your feet

 - Cracked or dry skin on or around your feet

 - An ulcer, blister, sore, corn, or any other type of foot sore

 - Hair loss on your legs, toes, or feet